anayebi/keras-extra/README.md

 1. Download the appropriate version of Keras (for the current version of these layers, just use Keras 0.3.0):

-2. Add extra.py to your Keras installation in the layers directory (keras/layers/), and tensorflow_backend.py and theano_backend.py in the backend directory (keras/backend/)
+2. Add extra.py to your Keras installation in the layers directory (keras/layers/), and if you are using the current version of these layers, also add tensorflow_backend.py and theano_backend.py in the backend directory (keras/backend/)

 3. Now, cd into the Keras folder and simply run: